-If you get a means assessment before moving into an aged care home, you will receive a letter about the maximum fees you can be asked to pay.
+If you get a means assessment before moving into an aged care home, you will receive a letter about the maximum means tested care fees you can be asked to pay.
 The advice will be valid for 120 days - unless there is a significant change in your circumstances.
-If there is a change in your circumstances, you will need to notify Services Australia or DVA who will reissue your pre commencement fee letter.
-Take this letter with you to any discussions that you have with potential aged care homes to help you understand the cost of living in their home.
+If there is a change in your circumstances, you will need to notify Services Australia or DVA who will reissue your fee advice letter.